22 Female Kottayam: Plot

 When the court sets her free, Tessa with the help of DK kills Hegde by poisoning him with a cobra.
 Next, she arrives in Cochin as a femme fatale in search of Cyril while pretending to be a model.
 Later one night Tessa hooks up with Cyril in his studio.
 Cyril who had recognized her earlier reveals it and angrily berates her.
 He beats her and abuses her by calling her a "slut who does any 'adjustment' to flourish her career" for stopping her further being a menace to him.
 But his frustration dissolves slowly as he wants to enjoy her company.
 She reminds him she is a mere woman.

-But at night Tessa executes her revenge plan and sedates Cyril and sadistically cuts off his penis.
+But at night Tessa executes her revenge plan and sedates Cyril and surgically cuts off his penis.
 When he regains consciousness she tells him that she has removed his male organ through surgery.
 While Cyril finds himself in intense pain and bound to his bed, she taunts him to make him realize his faults and the gross wrongs he committed to her and rationalizes her crime.
-But he doesn't yield to her taunts and reveals a back-story concerning his mother and that his life as a pimp is not entirely his fault.

 Tessa tells Cyril that she knows that she is still somewhere in his heart.
 She reminds him that she has only lost someone who cheated on her, whereas he lost someone who genuinely loved him.
 Now Cyril is stunned that he is not even able to face Tessa.
 Cyril recollects that her love was true and his love was overshadowed by his male supremacy concept and greed for wealth.
 Over the days he admits his actions that caused her pain.
 Then Tessa leaves him but not before inviting him to settle the score with her, if any remains there.
 Cyril accepts the challenge of a true criminal as he is and taunts her that he will confront her when he is ready, most probably knowing that he has to settle the score with her in terms of true love with roots in violence.
 Tessa leaves for Canada, dismantles her cell phone, and cuts further contact with DK.